This article was updated on September 5, 2018.

 - Leaving data fields incomplete

-- Misfiling paper forms due to disparate HR systems, as often times, corporate isn't informed that an employee was terminated or hired due to disparate HR and payroll systems
+- Misfiling paper forms due to disparate HR systems, which can mean corporate isn't informed that an employee was terminated or hired

 Processing Data for Payroll Compliance: Day One